iNoor72/Google-Books-iOS-Browser/README.md

-# TheChefzTask
+# Google-Books-iOS-Browser

-TheChefzTask is a project build for TheChefz company.
+Google-Books-iOS-Browser is a project build as a technical task.

 ## Description
-This is my implementation for the task requested by TheChefz company.
 An iOS books app to fetch books connected to google books API with some cool features.
 It's an iOS app that shows books to the user based on the user's search with the ability to save books from last search.

 ## Getting started
 To run the project, clone the project and run the following commands: